flexera-public/policy_templates/automation/azure/azure_missing_subscriptions/README.md

 - *Report Selection* - Whether to report Subscriptions missing in the Azure API but present in CCO data, the opposite, or both.
 - *Subscriptions Ignore List* - A list of Subscription IDs/names to never include in the results.
 Leave blank to not filter results

+## Policy Actions

+The following policy actions are taken on any resources found to be out of compliance.

+- Send an email report

 ## Prerequisites

-This policy uses [credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for connecting to the cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
-If there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential that is compatible with this policy.
-The information below should be consulted when creating the credential.
+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

-### Credential configuration

-- [**Azure Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_4184813559_1121576) (*provider=azure_rm*) to test.
-No specific permissions are needed; the purpose of this policy is to reveal which subscriptions the credential does or does not have access to.
+- [**Azure Resource Manager Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_109256743_1124668) (*provider=azure_rm*) which has the following permissions:
+  - `Microsoft.Resources/subscriptions/read`

 - [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
   - `billing_center_viewer`